MoinSebi/gretl/doc/gretl.examples.md

 - numpy (1.21.6)
 - scipy (1.4.1)

 We have run all these commands with a small example graph consisting of five yeast genomes.
 The graph is stored in the `data/example_data/chr5.yeast.gfa`.
+For multi-graph analysis, we simulated statistics based on the base dataset.

 ## Single graph workflows